jianzhnie/machine_learning_notes/deep-learning/self-supervised/The Illustrated SimCLR Framework.md

 ![Contrastive Learning Block](https://amitness.com/images/simclr-contrastive-learning.png)

-## Problem Formulation for Machines[Permalink](https://amitness.com/2020/03/illustrated-simclr/#problem-formulation-for-machines)
+## Problem Formulation for Machines

 To model the above exercise for a machine instead of a child, we see that we require 3 things:

-### 1. Examples of similar and dissimilar images[Permalink](https://amitness.com/2020/03/illustrated-simclr/#1-examples-of-similar-and-dissimilar-images)
+### 1. Examples of similar and dissimilar images

 We would require example pairs of images that are similar and images that are different for training a model.